Salman7040/We-Talk-App/README.md

 # We_Talk App

-** Its Chatting Application made by Salman Hashmi
+Its Chatting Application made by Salman Hashmi.
+Using Flutter.

 - [Click the link for download this app ](https://wetalkapp.netlify.app/)